Skip to content

 In addition to navigation, AGVs are equipped with safety scanners, obstacle detection units, load sensors and vision cameras to prevent collisions and ensure safe operation.

-Automated guided vehicles take over tasks traditionally performed by human operators and manual equipment, such as forklifts and conveyor systems.
+Automated guided vehicles take over tasks traditionally performed by human operators and manual equipment, such as forklifts.
 By handling and transporting large volumes of materials, AGVs enhance efficiency and accuracy in several key areas:

 AGVs can be used for: